 Ketamine works on specific systems in your brain, including N-methyl-D-aspartate (NMDA) receptors.
 More research is necessary to fully understand how it functions, but brain imaging studies show that ketamine rebuilds broken neural pathways.

-In addition to acting as an anesthetic medication, ketamine provides rapid relief from treatment-resistant psychiatric and neurological conditions, including PTSD, chronic migraines, and depression.
+In addition to acting as an anesthetic medication, ketamine provides rapid relief from treatment-resistant psychiatric and neurological conditions, including chronic migraines, anxiety, suicidal ideation and depression.

 During infusion therapy, your Ketamine Clinic of Spokane provider administers the ketamine intravenously while you relax.
 The dose of ketamine is much lower than what’s necessary for anesthesia, and your skilled provider monitors your safety at all times.